-4.1 PROVINCIAL POLICY STATEMENT 2020 (PPS)
+4.1 PROVINCIAL POLICY STATEMENT, 2024 (PPS)

-The 2020 PPS will come into effect on May 1, 2020 and replaced the 2014 PPS document.
+The 2024 PPS will come into effect on October 20, 2024.
 The PPS is a key part of Ontario's policy-led planning system and provides policy direction on matters of Provincial interest related to land use planning and development.
-All decisions made on or after May 1, 2020 in accordance with Section 3 of the Planning Act must be consistent with the PPS.
+All decisions made on or after October 20, 2024 in accordance with Section 3 of the Planning Act must be consistent with the PPS.

-After reviewing the PPS in detail, it is our opinion as planners that the Gilwood Farms Inc. proposed consent to land severance application is consistent with the PPS.
+After reviewing the PPS in detail, it is our opinion as planners that the Universalbau Corporation proposed consent to land severance application is consistent with the PPS.
 While all of the policies of the PPS have been considered several relevant sections are highlighted below for review.
 The highlighted Sections address how to build strong communities and the importance of focusing growth and development within the settlement areas such as the Town of Penetanguishene.
 The whole Town is designated Settlement by the Simcoe County Official Plan.

-4.1.1 Building Strong Communities
+4.1.1 Chapter 1: Introduction